Real estate accounting: a guide for Canadian property businesses

 Stay current with regulations.
 Tax rules and compliance requirements change.
 Work with an accountant who follows real estate-specific updates.

 Plan for taxes year-round.
-Don't wait until tax season.
-Track deductible expenses, depreciation, and capital improvements throughout the year.
+Track deductible expenses, depreciation, and capital improvements throughout the year so you're ready when it counts.

 Estimate the value of your real estate

 Real estate valuation determines the estimated worth of property for accounting and tax purposes.
 Unlike inventory with fixed prices, property values fluctuate and must be estimated until a sale occurs.
-This is especially relevant for what the CRA defines as a "flipped property", which is a housing unit held for less than 365 consecutive days before being sold.
+Properties held for short periods may also be subject to the CRA's flipped property rule, which is covered in the Canadian tax section below.

 Accurate valuations matter because: